-An unofficial transcript is available to each student through the college website through Campus Connect at www.sscok.edu.
+An unofficial transcript is available to each student through the college website through MySSCOK.

 Final Examinations

 Final examinations, not to exceed two hours in length, will be given at the end of each semester in each course.
 Final exam schedules are determined by Academic Affairs and are not subject to modification without the written permission of the Vice President for Academic Affairs.
 Any student absent without permission from a final exam will receive an "F" on the exam.
 Evening and summer class final examinations will be given during the last regularly scheduled class period.